Policies & Processes

 All online courses will go through a review process using the KSU Course Quality Checklist.
 Sections A and B are required to be fully satisfied.
 Sections and A and B are comprised of the federally mandated requirements.

 Faculty will begin the review process by requesting a review by DLI.

 The course will be reviewed in accordance with sections A and B of the KSU Course Quality Checklist.

 DLI Reviewers will conduct a formal review and provide the faculty designer with feedback on what standards are met and what standards, if any, are not met.
 Course reviewers will continue to work with the faculty designer until the course design meets sections A and B to be approved.
-DLI course reviewers may turn courses that require revision to ODE to assist the faculty designer.

 Submission for review will be determined by the semester in which the course is scheduled to be taught.
 Online courses must be re-reviewed and recertified every five years.